 - Transmission context

-This will lead to the reconstruction of an arithmetic discourse, provide information on the orality underlying didactic texts, and allow tracing writers/compilers and users along with their educational and social background.
+This analysis will lead to the reconstruction of an arithmetic discourse, provide information on the orality underlying didactic texts, and allow tracing writers/compilers and users along with their educational and social background.

 Research Goals